go-go-golems/glazed/pkg/doc/examples/output/sql-output.md

 Here are the descriptions of the flags:

 - `sql-table-name`: Specifies the table name for SQL output.
 The default value is "output".
-- `with-upsert`: Uses upsert instead of insert for SQL output.
+- `sql-upsert`: Uses upsert instead of insert for SQL output.
 The default value is false.
 - `sql-split-by-rows`: Splits SQL output by the specified number of rows.
 The default value is 1000.

 Note that only the columns of the first row are used for the output statements.